 I am trying to access the library databases, but it is not working.

 Username is your Motlow student email username (only, do NOT add the @mscc.edu) and password is the same password for your Motlow student email.
-If you have never logged into your email, you must first go to Student Email and login to your email to activate usage of our library databases.

 I called the Helpdesk and they refused to tell me my PIN?